-Is it Ever OK for a Pastor to Smoke Pot?
+Is it Ever Okay for a Pastor to Smoke Marijuana?

 - Dr. Roger Barrier Preach It, Teach It